 Most live edge pieces are custom made with woodwork done by hand.
 This means that your special piece will be a work of art that completely transforms your space.
 Consider is this style a trend or a timeless part of your home.

 Live edge slabs as furniture timeless or a passing trend in the design world.
 Wood slabs were used in ancient Greek homes as day lounges and beds.
-Looking back through history wood slabs and logs were used in crafting functional furniture.
+Throughout history wood slabs and logs were used in crafting functional furniture.
 George Nakashima and other artist placed live edge slab furniture on the map.
 In 1946 Nakashima crafted a series Furniture featuring live edge slabs for Knoll.
 The Mid-Century modern homes.